northern-tester/locustExample/README.rst

 Introduction
 ============

-Initial load tests using LocustIO for the How Do I site
+Initial load tests using LocustIO

 Documentation for Locust can be found here: